 This course examines the historical developments and current philosophies of early childhood education.
 The ways in which teachers apply various philosophies to curricular and structural components of early childhood programs are also investigated.
-Ten hours of field experience are also required for successful completion of this course.
+Ten hours of field experience are required.